Het-Joshi/blog/_posts/2023-10-23-HinduismFOSS.md

 Rig Veda, Mandala 10, hymn CXXIX.
 Creation.
 Nasadiya Sukta ("Not the non-existent")

-In the Rig Veda, the oldest of all Hindu texts and also possibly the oldest of all spiritual texts on the planet, Bhagwan Prajapati is shown to be raising unanswerable questions, to pile up paradoxes.
-While the God of the Old Testament was giving Commandments, Prajapati was asking - "Who am I?"
+Within the Rig Veda, the most ancient of Hindu scriptures and conceivably one of the earliest spiritual texts worldwide, Bhagwan Prajapati is depicted as posing unanswerable questions, constructing enigmatic paradoxes.
+In contrast to the God of the Old Testament, who was issuing commandments, Prajapati was inquiring, "Who am I?"

 Since opening the Floodgates on the divine and most fundamental questions, the Bharatiya thought has followed a remarkable journey of introspection and self-questioning, continually seeking to understand the depths of existence and the profound mysteries of the universe both Philosophically and Scientifically.